Assassin's Creed Syndicate: Gameplay

-Assassin's Creed Syndicate is an action-adventure, stealth game played from a third-person perspective, that features similar gameplay elements to the previous games in the series.
+Assassin's Creed Syndicate is an action-adventure, stealth game played from a third-person perspective, that features similar gameplay elements to the previous game Assassin's Creed Unity.
 Players complete missions—linear scenarios with set objectives—to progress through the story.
 Outside of missions, the player can freely roam the open world.
 Composed of the greater area of Victorian London, consisting of seven boroughs, the world of Assassin's Creed Syndicate is larger than previous entries in the series.
-In keeping with a historical context that more closely resembles the modern-day, the city guard of previous iterations is replaced by a Victorian-era police force, who will rarely attack the player unless a crime is committed in their presence; the player's main enemy is instead a Templar-controlled street gang called the "Blighters."
+In keeping with a historical context that more closely resembles the modern-day, the city guard of previous iterations is replaced by a Victorian-era police force, who will rarely attack the player unless a crime is committed in their presence; the player's main enemy is instead a Templar-controlled street gang called the "Blighters".

 The game lets the player control two characters: twins Jacob and Evie Frye.
 Jacob is a hot-headed brawler, specialising in close-ranged combat, while Evie is strong in stealth and relies on her intelligence and wit.
 Evie is notably the first female playable character in a mainline Assassin's Creed game.
-In contrast to the previous' entries swords and long weapons, the main weapons of Syndicate include era-accurate brass knuckles, compact revolvers, cane-swords, and traditional Nepalese curved kukri knives, all of which can be upgraded to increase their effectiveness.
+In contrast to the previous entries' swords and long weapons, the main weapons of Syndicate include era-accurate brass knuckles, compact revolvers, cane-swords, and traditional Nepalese curved kukri knives, all of which can be upgraded to increase their effectiveness.
 The twins can also be equipped with various outfits and clothing items (belts for Jacob and capes for Evie) which present different statistics, as well as gain additional abilities through a skill tree system.
 As the player progresses through the game, they earn experience points to level up their characters; for every 1,000 experience points earned, they unlock a "skill point" which can be spent on a new ability.
 The number of skills unlocked determines each twin's level, which can be a maximum of 10.
 Enemies also present levels, determining how difficult they are to defeat in combat.
 However, all enemies can be stealthily assassinated, regardless of level.